sparrowappsco/bitbuddy/README.md

 - Biometric authentication, Secure Wipe, and much more!

 ## Support
-> [!NOTE]
-**_Version 1.1.5_ update may cause your previously saved devices to be erased.
-This is due to our new widgets that will also be available with _Version 1.1.5_.
-We apologize for the inconvenience.**

 If you experience any issues concerning application functionality, try these troubleshooting tips.